groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ebook-to-webp.md

     code: |
         ```java
         // Load the source EBOOK file to be converted
-        Converter converter = new Converter("input.epub");
+        Converter converter = new Converter("input.ebook");
-        // Get the convert options ready for the target WebP format
+        // Get the convert options ready for the target WEBP format
         ConvertOptions convertOptions = new FileType().fromExtension("webp").getConvertOptions();
-        // Convert to WebP format
+        // Convert to WEBP format
         converter.convert("output.webp", convertOptions);

         ```